Planning Your Upgrade

 Copying Upgrade Packages to Devices from an Internal Server

-You can store threat defense upgrade packages on an internal server instead of the management center.
-This is especially useful if you have limited bandwidth between the management center and its devices.
+Managed devices must get upgrade packages from either the management center or an internal server.
+An internal server is especially useful if you have limited bandwidth between the management center and its devices.
 It also saves space on the management center.

-After you get the packages from Cisco and set up your server, configure pointers to them.
-On the management center, start like you are uploading a a package: on the Product Upgrades page (System (system gear icon) > Product Upgrades, click Add Upgrade Package.
+After you get upgrade packages (Upgrade Packages on Cisco.com) and set up your server, configure pointers.
+On the management center, start like you are uploading a package: on the Product Upgrades page (System (system gear icon) > Product Upgrades), click Add Upgrade Package.
 But instead of choosing a file on your computer, click Specify Remote Location and provide the appropriate details.
 When it is time to get the package, the device will copy it from the internal server.

 Table 5.
 Options for Copying Threat Defense Upgrade Packages from an Internal Server